GeorgesAlkhouri/openmuseum/README.md

 - db connection (warning: don't commit connection data to git)
 - db helper handling

-## dbhelper/
+## includes/dbhelper/

 - create all needed tables if they don't exist
 - insert new data into tables (handle double objects) (TODO: insert OrdImage and update description index)

-## model/
+- search for data

-- define needed entities and attributes
+## classes/model/

-## index.php
+- models for entities (e.g. Artist.php, Picture.php )

-- hardcoded user data only for testing (TODO: frontend data input and verification)
+- models for search data (SearchData.php, all php files with SD..)

 ## helper_not_in_project/